-Mediation is often considered and has led to settlement of major cases, but probably less so than in other jurisdictions.
+Mediation is often considered and has led to settlement of major cases, but the court has no specific power to require parties to mediate.

 The BVI has a number of qualified mediators who can be instructed locally.
 However, due to the international nature of BVI disputes, mediations often take place elsewhere.